MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 get-display
 -----------

-Get the **Gnome::Gtk3::Display** for the toplevel window associated with this widget.
+Get the **Gnome::Gdk3::Display** for the toplevel window associated with this widget.
 This function can only be called after the widget has been added to a widget hierarchy with a **Gnome::Gtk3::Window** at the top.

 In general, you should only create display specific resources when a widget has been realized, and you should free those resources when the widget is unrealized.

-Returns: the **Gnome::Gtk3::Display** for the toplevel for this widget.
+Returns: the **Gnome::Gdk3::Display** for the toplevel for this widget.

-    method get-display ( --> N-GObject )
+    method get-display ( --> Gnome::Gdk3::Display )

 get-events
 ----------